siamaksade/openshift-jenkins-demo/README.md

 # Demo Guide

 1. RunJenkins has the Pipeline plugin pre-installed.
 A Jenkins pipeline job is also pre-configured which clones Tasks JAX-RS application source code from GitHub, builds, deploys and promotes the result through the deployment pipeline.
+Click on ```tasks-cd-pipeline``` and _Configure_ and explore the pipeline definition.

+2. If using Gogs, modify the git repository url in the pipeline definition and set it to ```http://gogs:3000/gogs/openshift-tasks.git```.

-Run an instance of the pipeline by starting the ```tasks-cd-pipeline``` job.
+2. Run an instance of the pipeline by starting the ```tasks-cd-pipeline``` job.

 2. During pipeline execution, verify a new Jenkins slave pod is created withing _CI/CD_ project to execute the pipeline.